otacon239/inksplit/README.md

 ## Usage

 1. Open your raster image in GIMP.
-2. Navigate to Filters > Auto Color Separations.
+2. Select your desired color pallete in the Palettes panel.
-3. Select your desired color palette from the list.
+3. Navigate to Filters > Auto Color Separations.
 4. The script will process the image, reduce it to the chosen palette, and separate the colors into individual layers.

 ## Contributing